 • we'll cover the ideas and techniques of correlation and regression.
-(The handout covers everything you need to know and more.)
+(The handout covers everything you need to know and more: Section 2 for today.)

-• you can analyse your own data ( $\pm$ have a go at the examples)
+• you can analyse your own data (\pm have a go at the examples)

 • you can ask questions (about this practical, the background material, or anything statistical) and we'll try to help.